Inspection Basics#

 Note

 At any time, inspection fields can be renamed or deleted using the same editor.
-If you attempt to delete an inspection field that contains some data, you will be prompted to confirm this action.
+If you attempt to delete an inspection field that has some data, you will be prompted to confirm this action.

 Saving inspection results#